Milad244/Transcension/README.md

 # Transcension

 ## Description
-Transcension is a 2D game I am currently developing that will be have a strong story with fun gameplay.
+Transcension is a 2D game I am currently developing that will have a strong story with fun gameplay.
 For the first time, I will be uploading my journey of creating this on YouTube in this playlist: https://www.youtube.com/playlist?list=PLesP53Zl6Cp2Jux0-xHTzYutJgp_b2mdj

 ## Tools Used
 - Unity